Togekiss/socrates/README.md

 ### Chat exporting
 - Schedule a weekly/daily download of channels
-  - Only export messages 1 day before the last download (to catch edits) to the current date
-  - Then run a script to merge the files
-  - Once done, test if it's fast enough to just do it every time there's a request
-  - Or add a fast search vs updated search option
+  - Add a fast search option (against the last download) vs updated search option (update the library and then search)